Explore Montrose

 Frequently asked questions

-The Montrose Basin (one of Scotland's most important estuarine nature reserves), the birthplace of James Graham (the Marquess of Montrose, one of Scotland's greatest generals), the wide High Street, and an Angus port town of great maritime heritage Roam surfaces the hidden gems that make Montrose worth exploring.
+Montrose is a place in Angus known for the Montrose Basin (one of Scotland's most important estuarine nature reserves), the birthplace of James Graham (the Marquess of Montrose, one of Scotland's greatest generals), the wide High Street, and an Angus port town of great maritime heritage.
+James Graham, 1st Marquess of Montrose — who fought brilliantly for Charles I before his execution in 1650 — was born in Montrose.
+The population is around 12,000.

-Yes — Roam is live in Montrose and across Angus.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Montrose and across Angus.
+It is available on iOS and Android.